StudySteno/StudySteno-Plover-Contractions/README.md

 # HOW TO INSTALL
 Simply download _contractions.json_ file, then add it to your Plover dictionaries by clicking the big, round green + button at the bottom of the main screen.
 By clicking and dragging, move _contractions.json_ so that it is **higher** priority then _main.json_ and _commands.json_ dictionaries, but either below or above your _user.json_ dictionary file in priority, depending on your preference.

+**DO NOT install the 'annotated dictionary' file.** This is a reference file noting the changes I've made, the entries I've added, the ones that don't have entries yet, and other little comments.
+Feel free to refer to it, of course, but don't install it!

 # NEED TO DO/FIX/FINISH